-This information sheet talks about harmful exposures that may be present in some work settings and offers guidance on how to reduce some of these exposures.
-With each pregnancy, all women have a 3% to 5% chance of having a baby with a birth defect.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet is about exposures that might be in some work settings and offers guidance on how to reduce some of these exposures.
+This information should not take the place of medical care and advice from your healthcare providers.

 What types of hazards could be in a workplace?